spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/6-composed-task.md

 ### Create Basic Transition Task Definition

-To create your basic transition using the Spring Cloud Data Flow UI, press the `Tasks` tab on the left hand side of the dashboard and then press the `Create Task(s)` button at the top of the page.
+To create your basic transition using the Spring Cloud Data Flow UI, press the `Tasks` tab on the left hand side of the dashboard and then press the `CREATE TASK` button at the top of the page.
 Now copy the expression below and paste it in the text box located at the top of the page:

 ```